sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

         }
 ```

-In your IDE, navigate to the **/AgentPlugins** folder.
+1. In VS Code, navigate to the **/AgentPlugins** folder.

-Open the **SalesPlugin.cs** file.
+1. Open the **SalesPlugin.cs** file.

-Add these two functions to perform vector searches
+1. Add these two functions to perform vector searches.

 ```csharp
     [KernelFunction]